sdnewhop/grinder/docs/labs/1-aisec-scan-example/README.md

 ![Results by Organizations](/docs/labs/1-aisec-scan-example/assets/results_organizations.png?raw=true "Results by Organizations")

 ## Interactive Map
-Map starts automatically with the container.
-Container will expose port 5000 to the host machine, so you can get access to the map via [http://localhost:5000/](http://localhost:5000/) when scanning is finished.
+The map service starts automatically with the container.
+The container will expose port 5000 to the host machine, so you can get access to the map via [http://localhost:5000/](http://localhost:5000/) when scanning is finished.

-Map allows you to find and sort results by vendor, products, CVEs and many other things.
-To do it, try to use search field in the right upper corner of the map.
-Also, map provides basic information about the hosts.
+The map service allows you to find and sort results by a vendor, products, CVEs, and many other things.
+To do it, try to use the search field in the right upper corner of the map.
+Also, the map service provides basic information about the hosts.

 For example:
 1. To show only American Megatrends Megarac SP product on the map, search for it with "Megarac SP" phrase:
 :point_right: [http://localhost:5000/search?query=Megarac+SP](http://localhost:5000/search?query=Megarac+SP)
-1. To find host by ip, you can search for it directly:
+1. To find a host by IP, you can search for it directly:
 :point_right: [http://localhost:5000/search?query=180.150.54.99](http://localhost:5000/search?query=180.150.54.99)
 1. To search for some particular protocol, for example, `https-simple-new`:
 :point_right: [http://localhost:5000/search?query=https-simple-new](http://localhost:5000/search?query=https-simple-new)